 Bring proper gear:

 Weather conditions can change rapidly during the monsoon season and landslides or flooding can make some trails impassable.
-Be prepared to alter your itinerary if necessary and consider staying in one place for an extra day if the weather is too severe to trek.
+Be flexible with your itinerary and extend stays during severe weather.

 Stay in tea houses:

-During the monsoon season, it is recommended to stay in tea houses instead of camping.
+During the monsoon season, staying in tea houses is recommended instead of camping.
 Tea houses provide shelter, meals, and basic amenities like hot showers and charging points for electronic devices.
 You can also dry your clothes and gear which is essential for keeping warm during the trek.

 Bring insect repellent: